 The Count Subwaves feature allows you to perform an automatic wave count on smaller subsections of an existing wave count.
-The automatic subwave count is performed at the same resolution as the current chart, and this allows you to count, re-count, or update partial areas of an established count.
+The automatic subwave count is performed at the same timeframe/resolution as the current chart, and this allows you to count, re-count, or update partial areas of an established count.
 This is useful for refining or bringing further definition to existing wave counts.

 How do I do it?